Large $N$ behaviour of the two-dimensional Yang-Mills partition function: Non-orientable surfaces

 \section{Non-orientable surfaces}

 We now turn to the study of non-orientable surfaces.
-Let us recall that, according to Theorem \ref{thm:classif}, any such surface can be constructed as the connected sum of projective planes.
-In order to estimate the large $N$ asymptotics of its associated partition function, we need to compute the Frobenius--Schur indicator associated to any highest weight of $\U(N)$ or $\SU(N)$.
+Let us recall that any such surface can be constructed as the connected sum of $g$ projective planes.
+In order to estimate the large $N$ asymptotics of its associated partition function, we need to compute the Frobenius--Schur indicator associated to any highest weight.